juhyeonkim95/DXRPathTracer/README.md

 For scene data format, [Mitsuba renderer](https://github.com/mitsuba-renderer/mitsuba)'s format was used.
 Refer mitsuba renderer for the details.
 Example scenes could be downloaded from [here](https://benedikt-bitterli.me/resources/).
+Since scene loading was not the main focus of the project, its implementation is at minimal level.
+It can load and render only limited scenes.
+I have tested with Country Kitchen, The Wooden Staircase, The White Room and Salle de bain.
+Scene with environment map is not fully implemented.

 ## Implementation Progress
 ### (Week 1~3) Core Path Tracer